 The College of Liberal Studies announces sabbatical leave application requests in the spring of each year, 18 months in advance of actual leave dates.
-Proposals should be submitted electronically to Associate Dean Martin-Stanley in the dean's office of the College of Liberal Studies no later than 4:30 p.m. on the Friday following Labor Day.
+Proposals should be submitted electronically to email@example.com no later than 4:30 p.m. on the Friday following Labor Day.

-Examples of successful recent sabbatical applications are available for review from the reserve desk of the library under the title, "College of Liberal Studies Sabbaticals."
+Examples of successful recent sabbatical applications are available for review on the D2L course site entitled CLS Sample Documents and Proposals.
+If you check and CLS Sample Documents and Proposals doesn't appear in your course list, contact the dean's office at 608-785-8113 to be given access.
 Members of the Sabbatical Committee are available for consultation, especially in the early phases of your proposal preparation.
 Applicants are advised to review and strictly adhere to sabbatical proposal guidelines.
+If you have questions, contact Dr. Charles Martin-Stanley.

 Sabbatical Guidelines (PDF)